jhui/jhui.github.io/_posts/2017-01-05-Deep-learning-Information-theory.markdown

 #### Putting it together

 We want to build a model that fits our data the best.
 We start with the maximum likelihood estimation (MLE) which later change to negative log likelihood to avoid overflow or underflow.
-Mathematically, the negative log likelihood and the cross entropy has the same equation.
-KL divergence is an alternative approach in solving the optimization problem.
-Even it has a different formula from the cross entropy, they both come up with the same solution.
+Mathematically, the negative log likelihood and the cross entropy have the same equation.
+KL divergence provides another perspective in optimizing a model.
+However, even they uses different formula, they both end up with the same solution.

 > Cross entropy is one common objective function in deep learning.